Distribution Transformer Manufacturers in China

 1. compositions of a distribution transformer

 The main body includes three parts: iron core, winding, and insulation oil.
-The winding is the circuit of the transformer, and the iron core is the magnetic circuit of the transformer.
-The two constitute the core of the transformer, which is the electromagnetic part.
-The iron core is the main magnetic circuit part in a transformer.
-Usually made by stacking hot-rolled or cold-rolled silicon steel sheets with high silicon content, thickness of 0.35 or 0.5mm, and surface coated with insulation paint.
-The iron core is divided into two parts: an iron core column and an iron yoke.
-The iron core column is covered with a winding, and the iron yoke is used to close the magnetic circuit.
+The windings and the iron core constitute the core of a distribution transformer, which is the electromagnetic part.
+The iron core is usually made by stacking hot-rolled or cold-rolled silicon steel sheets with high silicon content, thickness of 0.35 or 0.5mm, and surface coated with insulation paint.
 There are two basic forms of iron core structure: core type and shell type.
-The winding is the circuit part of a transformer, usually made by winding insulated flat copper wire or round copper wire on a winding die.
 The winding is installed on the transformer core column, the low-voltage winding is on the inner layer, and the high-voltage winding is installed on the outer layer of the low-voltage winding.
 The sleeves made of insulation materials are used to separate the low-voltage winding and the iron core, as well as the high-voltage winding and the low-voltage winding, for easy insulation.
 The composition of transformer oil is very complex, mainly composed of cycloalkanes, alkanes, and aromatic hydrocarbons.
-In distribution transformers, transformer oil plays two roles: first, it acts as insulation between transformer windings, windings, iron cores, and oil tanks.
+In a distribution transformers, transformer oil has two functions: first, it is used as an insulation material between windings, iron cores, and oil tank.
 The second is that the transformer oil generates convection after being heated, which plays a heat dissipation role in the transformer core and winding.
 There are three commonly used specifications of transformer oil: No. 10, No. 25, and No. 45.
 The grade indicates the temperature at which the oil begins to solidify at minus 25 ℃.
-For example, “No. 25” oil indicates that this oil begins to solidify at minus 25 ℃.
 The oil specifications should be selected based on the local climate conditions.
 The oil storage tank is installed on the top cover of the oil tank.
 The volume of the oil storage tank is about 10% of the volume of the oil tank.
 There is a pipe connecting the oil storage tank and the oil tank.
 When the volume of the transformer expands or shrinks with the temperature change of the oil, the oil storage tank plays a role in storing and replenishing oil, ensuring that the iron core and winding are immersed in the oil; At the same time, due to the installation of an oil storage tank, the contact surface between oil and air has been reduced, reducing the rate of oil degradation.

 There is an oil mark on the side of the oil storage tank, and next to the glass tube, there are oil level height standard lines for oil temperatures of -30 ℃,+20 ℃, and+40 ℃, indicating the oil level height that transformers that have not been put into operation should reach; The standard line can mainly reflect whether the oil level of the transformer is sufficient when operating at different temperatures.

-Insulating sleeve is the main insulation device outside the transformer box, and most transformer insulation sleeves use porcelain insulation sleeves.
 The transformer uses high and low voltage insulation sleeves to lead the leads of the transformer’s high and low voltage windings from inside the oil tank to outside the oil tank, making the transformer winding insulated from the ground (shell and iron core), and it is also the main component that connects the fixed leads to the external circuit.
 The high-voltage porcelain bushing is relatively tall, while the low-voltage porcelain bushing is relatively short.

 Tap changer